dart-lang/leak_tracker/README.md

 This is a framework for detecting memory issues in Dart and Flutter applications.
 It enables:

-1. [Auto-detection for leaks](documentation/LEAK_TRACKING.md) in applications and tests
+1. [Memory leak auto-detection](documentation/LEAK_TRACKING.md) for applications and tests.
-2. [Auto-snapshotting](documentation/AUTOSNAPSHOTTING.md) in case of memory overuse by an application
+2. [Auto-snapshotting](documentation/AUTOSNAPSHOTTING.md) in case of memory overuse by an application.